Attibee/Lyre-Note/README.md

 # Lyre Note

 Utilities to manipulate, parse and output musical notes.
 Lyre Note is able to perform common manipulations such as transposition of notes and conversion between sharps and flats.
-Parsing and stringifying natively support Scientific and Helmholtz notations and conversion between the two.
+Functions Parse and Stringify natively support Scientific and Helmholtz notations and conversion between the two.

 ## Installation